openPCI/OpenHumanScoring/README.md

 # OpenScoring
-Human scoring of test taker responses to PCI and QTI items
+Human scoring of test taker responses to PCI and QTI items.
+Work-in-progress.

+## Howto
+For the time being, the rescore scripts work as a javascript application.
+Download rescore and place it in the same folder as the OpenPCIs (in order to score the 3D and Room PCIs).
+Run rescore in your browser (locally or online).